(Read Time: 4 Minutes)

-Here are a few examples of Van Mounted Systems installed in vehicles:
+You can find a few of our Van Mounted Systems HERE

 The FaceLift Phoenix System is designed to function as simply as possible, offer all the functionality necessary for the modern Window Cleaner and unlike similar systems on the market, keep the components hidden away (to protect from damage).

 Van Mounted Systems are the most popular form of pure water window cleaning system for the simple reason that they offer the most convenience with excellent functionality, though that doesn’t necessarily make a van mount the right option for everyone (See Which Method of Pure Water Cleaning is Right For Me?).
 Being able to purify, store and deliver water to and from the same tank is usually the ideal scenario for owner/operator type businesses.

 Before pulling the trigger on a van mounted system, there are a few decisions you need to make regarding its specification.
 It’s worth spending some time considering what would be your best option (or speaking to a member of our team) as you don’t want to find yourself needing to upgrade 6 months down the line.